-4.1 Milksnake Habitat
+4.1 Milksnake Habitat on and within 120 m of the Project Location

-The agricultural lands on and within 120 m of the Project location were identified as significant foraging habitat for Milksnake, while the hedgerow on the Project location was identified as a significant movement corridor for Milksnake within the foraging habitat.
-Potential impacts to Milksnake habitat as a result of construction, operations, and decommissioning are addressed below by project phase.
+The agricultural lands on and within 120 m of the Project location were identified as significant foraging habitat for Milksnake Potential impacts to Milksnake habitat as a result of construction, operations, and decommissioning are addressed below by project phase.

 Construction of the Project will result in direct encroachment onto the significant wildlife habitat for Milksnake that is present on the Project location.
-This will result in a temporary loss during construction of foraging and movement corridor habitat for Milksnake.
+This will result in a temporary loss during construction of foraging habitat for Milksnake.

 The foraging habitat lost represents a fraction of the available habitat for Milksnake within the region, and no hibernacula features are known from the Project location.
-It is not possible to mitigate this effect, however, this effect is not expected to impact the form or function of Milksnake foraging habitat present within the regional area beyond the lands on the Project location.
+It is not possible to mitigate this effect, however, this effect is not expected to impact the form or function of Milksnake habitat present within the regional area beyond the lands on the Project location.
 Further, in order to minimize the scale of impact, work areas will be well marked and workers will be advised to remain within the bounds of the demarcated work areas.